 Following the recent announcement of Pope Francis' visit to Peru on January 18-21 2018, the Peruvian Episcopal Conference (CEP) explained the reasons behind His Holiness' choice of two other cities: Puerto Maldonado and Trujillo for his tour.

-In the case of Puerto Maldonado —a symbol of Peru's Amazon native communities— the interest owes to the southeastern city's
+In the case of Puerto Maldonado —a symbol of Peru's Amazon native communities— the interest owes to the southeastern city's struggles

 with illegal mining, child labor, human trafficking, among other issues, CEP Vice-President Monsignor Miguel Cabrejos explained.

-His Holiness' willingness to visit the area is also driven by its
+His Holiness' willingness to visit the area is also driven by its environmental protection

 needs, a major issue for this gateway to the southern Amazon jungle.